JRMurr/bang/README.md

 # Bang

+Run multiple commands in parallel and hop between the output logs of each

 ## TODO
 - add hooks to clean up child processes on exit
   - I think this is being cleaned up already